67: No Such Thing As The Hoo-Hah Monologues

 So they just kind of stood there, kind of looking at each other, going, Well, are you going to do something or am I?
 That makes it very difficult to spot lesbian sheep.

 She's just not making the first move.
-I don't know what I'm doing wrong.
+I don't know if I'm going wrong.

 Do they have to get a friend in the end to just lift them up and force them together?
-Like, oh, guys, enough of this pussy fitting around.
+Like, oh, guys, enough of this pussy filling around.

 I was reading about moths.
 Obviously, they're preyed on by bats.

 That's a thing you have to watch out for if you're a moth.
-They've learnt to create a sound which says that there are different, much more disgusting-tasting moth.
+They've learnt to create a sound which says that they're a different, much more disgusting-tasting moth.

 Really?